TonyTromp/kubefzf/README.md

 ## Why
 For most using kubernetes comes in the following stages of agony
-- using 'kubectl' command while thingking about linux aliases
+- using 'kubectl' command while thinking about using linux aliases
 - using 'aliases' for kubectl wishing you have more control over the input/output
-- writting your own interface, which is what i present here
+- writting your own interface, which is what i present here...

 ## Using it
 - Install the common Terminal enhancements: zsh, powershell, nerdfont and fzf <- most important